 Local educational surtax is levied at 2% on the amount of China's indirect taxes (i.e. VAT and consumption tax) payable by the taxpayer.
 Effectively, the taxpayers of indirect taxes are also the taxpayers of local educational surtax.

 A motor vehicle acquisition tax is levied at 10% of the taxable consideration, on any purchase, import, self-production, receipt as a gift or award, etc. of an automobile, a tramcar, a trailer, or a motorcycle with a gas displacement of over 150 millilitres within China.

 A vehicle and vessel tax is a tax that is levied on all vehicles and vessels within China.
 A fixed amount is levied on a yearly basis.
 Transport vehicles generally are taxed on a fixed amount according to their own weight, with passenger cars, buses, and motorcycles being taxed on a fixed unit amount.
 Vessels are taxed on a fixed amount, according to the deadweight tonnage.

 Vessel tonnage tax

 Vessel tonnage tax is levied on any vessel entering into a port inside the territory of China from overseas and is collected by the General Customs.
-The tax payable is computed based on the net tonnage multiplied by the applicable tax rate that is determined based on the net tonnage and the term of the tonnage tax licence.
+The tax payable is computed based on the net tonnage multiplied by the applicable tax rate that is determined based on the net tonnage and the term of the tonnage tax license.

 The exploitation of natural resources, including crude oil, natural gas, coal, salt, raw metallic metals, and non-metallic metals, mineral water, carbon dioxide gas, etc., is subject to resource tax on a sales turnover or tonnage/volume basis.
-The range of tax rates are specified by the State Council.

 Resource tax is collected on the usage of water in 10 provinces on a trial basis.